gdderije/CWS-DTSA/README.md

 For each tree being evaluated, transformation operators are used to generate a population of seeds, then the least-cost seed is identified as the best seed.
 The current tree and the best seed are then compared during the iteration.
 If the seed has a lower-cost than the current tree, then the seed will replace the current tree.
 Otherwise, the algorithm will continue to the next tree without considering the replacement of the current tree.

-Overall, to use the Clarke-Wright Savings - Discrete Tree-Seed Algorithm, you just have to inout the .VRP file and the optimal distance in the list of tuples and let the program to do the work.
+Overall, to use the Clarke-Wright Savings - Discrete Tree-Seed Algorithm, you just have to input the .VRP file and the optimal distance in the list of tuples and let the program do the work.